jaysylvester/citizen/README.md

 ### Session Variables

 If sessions are enabled, citizen creates an object called `CTZN.sessions` to store session information.
-Don't access this object directly; use `params.session` instead (or simply `session` within the view).
+Don't access this object directly; use `params.session` in your controller or simply `session` within views.
 These local scopes reference the current user's session.

-By default, the session has two properties: `id` and `expires`.
+By default, the session has four properties: `id`, `started`, `expires`, and `timer`.
 The session ID is also sent to the client as a cookie called `ctzn_session_id`.

 Setting session variables is the same as setting cookie variables: